-Life strives on reproduction.
+Life thrives on reproduction.
 Over time, it has found very imaginative ways to proliferate in multitudinous forms - from protozoa wriggling in the bottom of pools to big cats racing across the African plains and birds flying swiftly through the air.
 All forms of life - or certainly the great majority - require help of some sort to reproduce: mammals need a partner, plants rely on insects for pollination and many amphibians are dependent on favourable conditions for spawning.
 There are life forms, too, that not only count on others to multiply but also damage them in the process, frequently to the extent of killing them.
 This is the realm of infection.
 Though their ultimate aim is not to kill their hosts, pathogens such as viruses, bacteria or fungi invade other organisms to take advantage of their resources - so doing, if left unchecked, they can destroy their hosts.
 In this way, the AIDS virus diminishes our immune cells, the poliovirus attacks our motor neurons and a variety of fungi infect plant cells, ultimately wiping out complete crops.
-One such fungus is Phytophthora infestans that invades potato plants in particular.
+Phytophthora infestans is a fungus-like organism that invades potato plants in particular.
 Scientists are slowly unveiling how P.infestans uses potato cells to develop, and which molecules are involved.
 Notably: a protein known as PexRD54.

 Potatoes.
 These rounded vegetables - of which there are approximately a thousand varieties today - have become part of Europe's culinary culture within the last 150 years.
 Though it is difficult to imagine Europe without its stews, baked potatoes and fries, potatoes did not grow on the old continent before the 16th century.
 Potato plants come from South America, where the Peruvians and Bolivians domesticated them between 8000 and 5000 BC.
 The first potato arrived in Europe on a ship just back from the Spanish conquest of the Inca Empire.
 It took a further two centuries before European farmers actually began to grow it on an industrial level, and their families to add it to their dishes.
 A few countries - in particular Western Ireland and parts of the Scottish Highlands - eventually became economically dependent on potato crops besides them being the staple diet of farmers and their families.
 This turn of events became a tragedy in Ireland when, over the course of several consecutive years, whole crops were killed by the fungus Phytophthora infestans, a disease now known as late or potato blight.
 The poor began to starve and, weakened, became ill and died.
 Between 1845 and 1849, about one million Irish farmers and their families died, and as many fled the country sometimes perishing in wild seas as they emigrated.